 Preference will be shown to applicants interested in making a two or more season commitment at the time of hire.

 The work week is highly varied.
 Some weeks you’ll work four days and only 25-30 hours and others you’ll work 6-7 days with 65+ hours.
 At the end of the season it balances out to an average of 45-55 hours per week.
 A typical day with schools includes breakfast, class, lunch, class, canteen time, class, dinner, and an evening program.
 Set-up/take down for classes happens around this time as well.
 There will be days when staff spends their time traveling to schools for outreach rather than working with on-site groups.
 Staff usually receive two days off per week.

 |Perks & Rewards||

-Benefits include a salary of $290/week (paid monthly), fully furnished staff housing, meals when the dining room is in service, and an extensive 12-day staff educational training program, including animal care, Alabama Boating License online course reimbursement (with completion of Lifeguard training), and certification in CPR/first aid.
+Benefits include a salary of $400/week (paid monthly), fully furnished staff housing, and an extensive 15-day staff educational training program, including animal care, Alabama Boating License online course (with reimbursement), and certification in CPR/first aid.

 The staff duplex is located on camp property about one mile from the main camp and includes a room with queen size bed.
-Off-site housing is provided in two apartments about six miles from camp and three staff share each 2-bedroom apartment with laundry, kitchen and living room.
+Off-site housing is provided in two apartments about six miles from camp and two staff share each 2-bedroom apartment with laundry, kitchen and living room.
 There is a $75 deposit due at the beginning of the season for housing.
 Having a car to help get to work on colder/rainy days as well as for use to explore the great state in down time is preferred.
 WiFi is also available (staff share in this cost; $30 per month).